Miami Open Tennis Tournament

 Draw

-The draws for 2024 will be made the week before the start of the tournament but If you are looking for the draws for the 2023 Miami Open, they can be viewed on the ATP Tour and WTA Tour websites (see links below).
+The draws for the 2024 Miami Open were made the week before the start of the tournament and are available to view on the ATP/WTA Tour website (see links below).

 ATP Singles Draw